10 Best things to do in Sintra – Complete guide

 Capuchos Convent

-The convent of the Capuchos belonged to the order of the Franciscans and was called the Convent of Santa Cruz.
+The convent of the Capuchos belonged to the Franciscan order and was called the Convent of Santa Cruz.
 It was an isolated and inhospitable place dedicated to meditation and contemplation by the Franciscan friars.

 It is a simple and poor convent, without much decoration and in tune with nature.
-Even the vault of the chapel is formed in the rock itself.
-The convent was abandoned in 1834 with the extinction of religious orders in Portugal.
-It was acquired by Francis Cook, who built Quinta de Monserrate.
-And in 1949, it became part of the Portuguese state.
+Even the chapel’s vault is formed in the rock itself.
+The convent was abandoned in 1834, when religious orders in Portugal ceased to exist.
+Francis Cook acquired it and built Quinta de Monserrate.
+In 1949, it became part of the Portuguese state.

 As of 2023, it is one of the most challenging monuments to visit in Sintra, and consequently, it is also one of the places with the fewest tourists.
 You can only visit it by taxi or Uber, private cars are not allowed on the Sintra mountain road, and there is no public transport.
 You can buy the entrance ticket here on the official website.